 Causes of Anxiety Moodiness

 Moodiness doesn't necessarily have a specific cause.
 Your experiences also play a role in feeling moody.
 For example, enough bad days from anxiety and it's no surprise you may feel a little down or emotional.
-To see how the severity and frequency of your anxiety affects treatment, take my free 7 minute anxiety test now.
+To see how the severity and frequency of your anxiety affect treatment, take my free 7-minute anxiety test now.

 - Neurotransmitter Changes Anxiety affects the production of neurotransmitters in your brain.
 These are chemicals that influence mood.
 Interestingly, when the neurotransmitters have changed, they can also lead to changes in your ability to regulate emotion.
 That may lead to becoming more emotional.

 - Stress and Frustration Anxiety is also a frustrating disorder and one that puts you more on edge.
 As a result, you may find you're more easily affected by other things since they "bring you over the edge" on certain emotions.
 Anxiety may also cause physical symptoms that reduce your quality of life by a significant degree.
 This can also lead to moodiness simply because you're more unhappy.